 Are Your Gut Microbes Making You Fat!?

 There are trillions if bacteria living in your gut, that we know.
 But did you know that the population of your microbes may determine if you are likely to be fat or thin?!
 As we study this amazing microbe machine inside of us, we are discovering the many and far reaching implications of having a healthy population of bugs in your gut.
+Researchers recently found pairs of human twins in which one was obese and the other lean.
+They transferred gut bacteria from these twins into mice and watched what happened.
+The mice with bacteria from fat twins grew fat; those that got bacteria from lean twins stayed lean.
+The study published in Science on September 6, 2013, describes the details.

 It is becoming more clear that our microbial colonies play critical roles in health, with doctors now curing people by transferring microbe-rich tissues from healthy people into sick ones.
 Where the term "fecal transplant" used to sound like science fiction, there is now strong enough evidence of potential benefits that there are major medical centers performing this procedure to treat resistant clostridium difficile colitis infections.
 Could they be transplanting gut bugs in the future to cure obesity?
 Sounds crazy but perhaps not too far fetched...